 Make sure the plug is correctly gapped according to the engine manufacturer’s specification and the spark plug wires are securely attached.

-11. Bad Ignition Coil on a Hustler Mower
+11. Bad Ignition Coil

 The windings on the ignition coil can separate and short out when the mower is hot.
 When this happens, the spark plug is unable to get the voltage they need to create a spark.